 So what’s NZ doing to help?

 Our government has been part of some big international discussions around climate change, through the United Nations Framework Convention on Climate Change (UNFCCC), its Kyoto Protocol, and the 2016 Paris agreement (the global agreement on climate change).
-We’re making the move towards a low-emissions NZ, with the goal of cutting our carbon emissions by 11 per cent by 2030.
+We’re making the move towards a low-emissions NZ, with the goal of cutting our carbon emissions to 30 per cent below 2005 levels by 2030.
+Earlier this year, the Government also announced its Zero Carbon Bill, which puts into legislation the Government’s commitment towards a carbon-free future.

 The Sustainable Business Council is also working to unite Kiwi businesses to tackle climate change together, through leadership, legislation and policy.
 In October 2017, 14 CEOs (from companies like Air NZ, The Warehouse, Z Energy and Spark) created the Climate Leaders Coalition and Statement, to highlight the seriousness of our climate change situation and to encourage other Kiwi businesses to answer the climate change call.
 The Climate Leaders Coalition and Statement now has 84 signatories, including us here at Flick.
 Woohoo!